 The world is a mess.
-AIDS, genocide, child slavery, starvation, earthquakes, and tsunamis—where did these evils come from, and how could a loving God allow people to endure so many horrible tragedies?
+AIDS, genocide, child slavery, starvation, earthquakes, tsunamis, hurricanes, and terrorism—where did these evils come from, and how could a loving God allow people to endure so many horrible tragedies?
 Even many Christians find themselves asking the same piercing question:

 The problem of evil is very real, but it’s not God’s problem.
 To understand this, consider another common question: